TheRockCyberAromry-OTaylor/AWS-Identity-and-Access-Management-IAM-Project/09- Creating an IAM Policy and Assigning It to a Role in AWS.md

 - Under the **Specify permissions** section:
   - Select a service from the dropdown.
 In the image, **Amazon S3** is chosen.
   - This determines which AWS service the policy will apply to.
-  - Click next to proceed
+  - Click Add More Permission - proceed to attach additional policies.Each policy adds new capabilities (e.g., access to S3, EC2, Lambda etc).

 <img src="https://i.imgur.com/Cco4Y7M.png" height="100%" width="100%" />
 <img src="https://i.imgur.com/gcwHV8B.png" height="100%" width="100%" />